iotaledger/iota-wiki/iota/use/wallets/firefly/faq-and-troubleshooting.md

 You can change both your PIN and password under `Security` found in the settings of your dashboard.

 #### Can I reuse an address?
-I know that this was always a problem in Trinity.
+I know that this was always a problem in Trinity

 You can reuse an address in Firefly due to the EdDSA reusable address format.